 The purpose of the Target Area Contract Preference Act (TACPA) program is to promote economic development opportunities in designated "distressed areas," by offering bidding preferences in specified state contracts.
-"Distressed areas" are generally defined by characteristics concerning relative levels of per capita income, unemployment, education, female heads-of household with children, elderly residents in poverty, residential crowding, youth in poverty, non-white population, and persons of higher risk of being unemployed.
-The Governor's Office of Planning and Research is responsible for identifying these areas.
+"Distressed areas" are generally defined by characteristics concerning relative levels of per capita income, unemployment, education,

 The DGS Procurement Division, Dispute Resolution and Preference Program administers the TACPA, which has been in effect since 1982.
-TACPA offers a 5% bid preference on service and commodity contracts valued at more than \$100,000 for businesses which locate in or directly adjacent to a distressed area.
+TACPA offers a 5% bid preference on service and commodity contracts valued at more than \$100,000 for businesses, which locate in, or directly adjacent to, a distressed area.
 Construction contracts are excluded from the bid preference.